ig248/tensorpandas/README.md

 ## Features
 - store n-dimensional arrays in a pandas Series or DataFrame
 - support for `pyarrow`: `df.to_parquet`/`pd.read_parquet` support the Tensor extension type
-- data is accessable as an (n+1)-dimensional array for efficient slicing or in-place manipulation
+- data is accessible as an (n+1)-dimensional array for efficient slicing or in-place manipulation